Setting up a GmbH or UG

 Formation documents

-Articles of association, commercial register data, notarial documents, shareholder list, ownership structure and planned management.
+Articles of association, commercial register data, notarial documents, shareholder list, participation ratios and planned management.

 Business model and services

-Description of planned activity, customer structure, revenue model, places of supply, platforms and possible foreign elements.
+Description of the planned activity, customer structure, revenue model, places of supply, platforms and possible foreign matters.

 Revenue and profit forecast